replicatedhq/replicated-docs/docs/reference/kots-cli-getting-started.md

 **Example:**

+In the following example, the script uses sudo to install the kots CLI to the default `/usr/local/bin` directory.

 ```bash
 curl -L https://kots.io/install | REPL_USE_SUDO=y bash
 ```
-In the example above, the script uses sudo to install the kots CLI to the default `/usr/local/bin` directory.

 **Example:**

+In the following example, the script uses sudo to install the kots CLI to the `/replicated/bin` directory.

 ```bash
 curl -L https://kots.io/install | REPL_INSTALL_PATH=/replicated/bin REPL_USE_SUDO=y bash
 ```
-In the example above, the script uses sudo to install the kots CLI to the `/replicated/bin` directory.

 ### Manually Download and Install